 Associate Director, Strength & Conditioning

-Phil Matusz is completing his fourth season with the Ohio State football program after initially joining the program's strength and conditioning staff as an assistant coach in January 2014.
-He was promoted to Associate Director of Football Strength and Conditioning, in early 2016.
+Phil Matusz is in his sixth season with the Ohio State football program after initially joining the program’s strength and conditioning staff as an assistant coach in February 2014.
+He was promoted to associate director, strength and conditioning, in early 2017.

-Matusz has helped the Buckeye football program win the inaugural College Football Playoff national championship in 2014 and two Big Ten Conference championships, including 2017.
-He came to Ohio State from the Main Line in Philadelphia, where he had worked the 2012 and 2013 seasons as head football strength and conditioning coach at his alma mater, Villanova University.
+Matusz, who has helped the Buckeye football program win the inaugural College Football Playoff national championship in 2014 and three Big Ten Conference championships, including back-to-back in 2017 and 2018, came to Ohio State from the Main Line in Philadelphia where he had worked the 2012 and 2013 seasons as his alma mater’s – Villanova University – head football strength and conditioning coach.

 Matusz had two stints at Villanova; the first coming after the National Championship season in August 2010 when he was an intern in the strength and conditioning program, and the second beginning in 2011 after he returned to be the Head Olympic Strength and Conditioning Coach.
 He was quickly promoted just a year later to work with the football program.
 In between his time at Villanova, Matusz was an Assistant Strength and Conditioning Coach at North Carolina A&T.